mbaeumer/fxlink/README.md

 # Version/release history

+## 0.9.1 - 2023-07-06
+* Added the follow-up status to various views
+* Added support for passively changing the follow-up status
+* Various minor code improvements

 ## 0.9.0 - 2023-05-29
 * Prepared for follow-up status
 * Added support for quickly setting the highest and lowest follow-up rank for links